drogue-iot/blog.drogue.io/content/2022-11-17-drogue-cloud-zero-eleven/index.md

 * Reconciliation of desired state based on actual state (e.g. drive the actual state towards the desired state using commands, with re-try and scripts)
 * Subscribing to the thing state using WebSocket and OPC UA

-We do have a set of [example snippets](https://github.com/drogue-iot/drogue-doppelgaenger/tree/main/examples), which might show this in more technical way.
+We do have a set of [example snippets](https://github.com/drogue-iot/drogue-doppelgaenger/tree/main/examples) which might show this in a more technical way.

 <figure>
 <img src="twin1.png" alt="Screenshot #1">